carrierfry/meautocraft/README.md

 The startup script will change the directory of your shell to `meautocraft`, so your prompt should be `meautocraft>`.
 It also sets up completions for `stockpile` and `get`.
 From here, you can:

-* `stockpile Iron Ingot 128` to ensure you always have 128 iron ingots.
+* `stockpile 128 Iron Ingot` to ensure you always have 128 iron ingots.
 Note that the item name is case sensitive!
 * `get Iron Ingot` to see how many iron ingots you've currently requested (if any)

 Note that `meautocraft` will get very confused (i.e. it print big red errors) if you have multiple craftable items in your ME network with the same human-friendly name; for example if you have recipes copper ingots from multiple mods.
 In these situations, it'll arbitrarily pick one variant.
 This situation is probably generally a bad idea anyway, and you should enable substitutions on your recipes.
 This trade-off was picked to both use human-friendly names (so that you can type `Iron Ingot` instead of `minecraft:iron_ingot`), and keep code complexity as low as possible.